MarkPearlCoZa/Talk_AgileAintGonnaSaveYou/script.md

 ### The ordinary world

-The ordinary world is a place where we are doing being agile we speak about being able to but we haven't really changed how we make software.
+The ordinary world is a place where we have embraced change in our interactions - we have embraced things like scrum, kanban, stand ups, backlogs, small user stories, etc. - but under the hood how we make software has fundamentally not changed.

-We are still code that is resistant to change
+We are still writing code that is not able to respond to the change.
+We still have infrastructe that makes deploying code a long a laborious process Our systems are change resistant.

 ### Call to adventure

+We need to improve ourselves technically to be able develop systems that are able to change at the same cadence that our interactions are.
-Software is not just about changing our interactions, it is also about us changing how we make things
+The key to success is not just about changing our interactions, it is also about us changing how we fundamentally make things, how we code.
+We need to embrace techniques and practices that let us change direction quickly and confidently.

 ### Refusal of the call

-Management isn't able to help us.
-They provide tools like video learnings and conferences where we learn about technology.
-Very rarely do we learn about the deeper princples around creating software.
+The system you are working on now is stuck system, you cannot change it, you've tried and it's too hard You are too busy trying to deliver business features to have time to learn how to change how you do things technically You don't need to change, you are good enough
+You think that the techniques like TDD, Refactoring, Automation are great in theory, but in the real world they are not practical

 ### Meeting with the mentor